lopatnov/jsToString/README.md

 # JavaScriptToString

 JavaScript value to string converter.
-It converts a runtime value into string value.
+It converts a runtime value into string a value.

 # Install